MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 # Create a work breakdown structure (WBS)

-A project schedule communicates what work must be completed, which resources will do the work, and the timeframe in which the work must be completed.
+A project schedule communicates what work must be completed, which resources do the work, and the timeframe in which the work must be completed.
 The schedule reflects all the work associated with delivering the project on time.
 In Dynamics 365 Project Operations, you create a project schedule by:

   - Breaking the work down into manageable tasks.
   - Estimating the time that is required to do each task.
   - Setting task dependencies.
   - Setting task durations.
-  - Estimating the generic resources that will do the tasks.
+  - Estimating the generic resources that complete the tasks.

 The project schedule is created on the **Schedule** tab on the **Project** page.